MicrosoftDocs/sql-docs/docs/2014/reporting-services/configure-windows-authentication-on-the-report-server.md

 ms.assetid: 4de9c3dd-0ee7-49b3-88bb-209465ca9d86
 caps.latest.revision: 23
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Configure Windows Authentication on the Report Server
-  By default, [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] accepts requests that specify Negotiate or NTLM authentication.
+  By default, [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] accepts requests that specify Negotiate or NTLM authentication.
 If your deployment includes client applications and browsers that use these security providers, you can use the default values without additional configuration.
 If you want to use a different security provider for Windows integrated security (for example, if you want to use Kerberos directly), or if you modified the default values and want to restore the original settings, you can use the information in this topic to specify authentication settings on the report server.

  To use Windows integrated security, each user who requires access to a report server must have a valid Windows local or domain user account or be a member of a Windows local or domain group account.
 You can include accounts from other domains as long as those domains are trusted.
 The accounts must have access to the report server computer, and must be subsequently assigned to roles in order to gain access to specific report server operations.